dlandon/unraid-snap-DEPRECATED/README.md

 Version 5.27 - Modified style sheet to more closely match Dynamix black theme colors.

 Version 5.28 - Deprecated support for unRAID v5 at version 5.27.
 SNAP for V5 will no longer be updated.
 Starting with 5.28, V6 will be the only unRAID version supported.

+SNAP for V5 and V6 is deprecated.
+There is an equivalent plugin called "Unassigned Devices" for V6 that is integrated better into V6.